rafaelmata357/Disaster-Response-Pipeline/README.md

 ## Project Motivation

-As part of the Udacity Data Science nanodegree this project is to analyze disaster data from [Figure Eight](https://www.figure-eight.com/) to build a model for an API that classifies disaster messages
+As part of the Udacity Data Science nanodegree this project analyzes disaster data from [Figure Eight](https://www.figure-eight.com/) to build a model for an API that classifies disaster messages

 ## Installation: